-The results appearing here are in part based upon the data generated by the TCGA Research Network (http://cancergenome.nih.gov/, dbGaP accession number phs000424.v6.p1 on 05/06/2016) and the GTEx Project, supported by the Common Fund of the Office of the Director of the National Institutes of Health and by NCI, NHGRI, NHLBI, NIDA, NIMH, and NINDS.
-We acknowledge the ENCODE consortium that generated the data sets used in the manuscript.
+The results appearing here are in part based upon the data generated by the TCGA Research Network (http://cancergenome.nih.gov/, dbGaP accession number phs000424.v6.p1 on 05/06/2016) and the GTEx Project, supported by the Common Fund of the Office of the Director of the NIH and by NCI, NHGRI, NHLBI, NIDA, NIMH, and NINDS.
+We acknowledge the ENCODE consortium that generated the datasets used in the article.
 Y. Zhang, M. Manjunath, and J.S.
-Song were supported by the grants 1U54GM114838, awarded by National Institute of General Medical Sciences (NIGMS) through funds provided by the trans-NIH (National Institutes of Health) Big Data to Knowledge (BD2K) initiative, and R01CA163336.
+Song were supported by the grants 1U54GM114838, awarded by National Institute of General Medical Sciences (NIGMS) through funds provided by the trans-NIH (NIH) Big Data to Knowledge (BD2K) initiative, and R01CA163336.
 S. Zhang, D. Chasman, and S. Roy were supported by the NIH BD2K grant U54 AI117924.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.